Merryfield Lane railway station

 Merryfield Lane Halt is a railway station at the summit of the East Somerset Railway.
 It was built in 1981 and originally served as the terminus of the railway.

 Services

-Nearly all regular services stop at Merryfield Lane, with a wait of 20 minutes between the outward and return journeys.
+Services are no longer advertised to stop at Merryfield Lane, and the location no longer features on the railway's website, although diesel multiple unit trains do stop there.

 Facilities

 There is a picnic area adjacent to the platform as well as a small hut and benches.